thomasleplus/VisualCrypto/README.md

 # VisualCrypto

-As part of my exchange with the University of Montreal, I implantated a visual cryptographic system (supervised by Pierre Poulin).
+As part of my exchange with the University of Montreal, I implemented a visual cryptographic system (supervised by Pierre Poulin).
 The project is an identification system using transparent cards that must be placed on the screen to reveal a secret drawing.
 It includes two applications: a key generator (transparent cards to